 Did you know that it was National Puppy Day yesterday?
 I only learned of this through a friend’s post on facebook (isn’t that where many of us catch up on tidbits of info that we could be fine without knowing, but we’re kind of happy to learn about too?!).
-And tomorrow, my husband and I will be providing a Laughter Yoga start to a large group of participants in a fundraiser for breast cancer, so I thought my post title was appropriate today.
+And tomorrow I will be providing a Laughter Yoga start to a large group of participants in a fundraiser for breast cancer, so I thought my post title was appropriate today.

 I must admit, these are 2 areas that really do bring a smile to my face.
 Puppies with their trusting eyes and admiration of their owners as well as their wonder and excitement of all sights and smells that are new!
 And laughter with its contagious effect of happiness and feelings of well-being that are generated from its practice.

-Oh sure, we’re leaving our home around 7:30 on a Sunday morning to make sure we’re nice and early for the event tomorrow, but I have to tell you that it feels good.
-Also felt good to review the 2010 new puppy videos that we had taken when we got our miniature schnauzer (Caesar Augustus von Schnauzer; aka DogtorCaesar on youtube).
+Oh sure I’m leaving home around 7:30 on a Sunday morning to make sure we’re nice and early for the event tomorrow, but I have to tell you that it feels good.
+Also felt good to review the 2010 new puppy videos that were taken of our miniature schnauzer (Caesar Augustus von Schnauzer; aka DogtorCaesar on youtube).
 Really, this entire blog could have been about Caesar.
 I really never knew that even just the act of looking at him (awake or sleeping; being naughty or being good) and loving him would have brought me anywhere near the joy that it has.
 But I’m sure I can/will write more about him later!

 And being asked to offer a brief Laughter Yoga session before such a meaningful event tomorrow brings me joy too.
 Being around energies of people that have come together for a common positive purpose is such a wonderful feeling.